-The Labor Inspectorate lacked adequate resources to carry out inspections for discrimination in both the formal and informal sectors.
+The Labor Inspectorate lacked adequate resources to carry out inspections for discrimination.
 According to disability advocates, there were not enough employment opportunities for persons with disabilities, and legal protections and access for such individuals were inadequate.
 The law does not require equal pay for equal work (see section 6).

 e.
 Acceptable Conditions of Work

-The national minimum wage was 35,000 DJF ($198) per month for public-sector workers, compared to the World Bank poverty income level equivalent to 336 DJF ($1.90) per day.
+The national minimum wage for the public sector was above the World Bank poverty income level.
 The law does not mandate a minimum wage for the private sector, but it provides that minimum wages be established by common agreement between employers and employees.
-According to the government statistics office, in 2017 79 percent of the population lived in relative poverty.
+According to the government statistics office, in 2017, 79 percent of the population lived in relative poverty.

 The legal workweek is 40 hours over five days, a limit that applies to workers regardless of gender or nationality.
 The law mandates a weekly rest period of 48 consecutive hours and the provision of overtime pay at an increased rate fixed by agreement or collective bargaining.
-The law states overtime hours may not exceed 60 hours per week and 12 hours per day.
+The law states that combined regular and overtime hours may not exceed 60 hours per week and 12 hours per day.
 The law provides for paid holidays.
-The government sets occupational safety and health standards that cover the country’s main industries.
-The minimum wage, hours of work, and occupational safety and health standards were not effectively enforced, including in the informal economy.
+The government sets occupational safety and health (OSH) standards that cover the country’s main industries.
+Minimum wage, hours of work, and OSH standards were not effectively enforced, including in the informal economy.

 No law or regulation permits workers to remove themselves from situations that endanger health or safety without jeopardizing continued employment.